AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 4. Alert respective flight of cleaning duty NLT Tuesday of their week.
 5. Establish weekly staffed uniform room hours NLT LLAB #3.
 6. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
+7. Deliver Radio Etiquette lesson on LLAB#7
-7. Overhaul the organization of the supply closet NLT LLAB #7.
+8. Overhaul the organization of the supply closet NLT LLAB #8.
-8. Report weekly uniform and equipment status to **SQ/OX.**
+9. Report weekly uniform and equipment status to **SQ/OX.**
-9. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).
+10. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (13 May 2023).

 ## ADDITIONAL DUTIES
 ### Health and Safety Officer C/3C Joanna C. Gordon